rabomarnix/ula-holder-workshop/README.md

 This repo contains the source code for an ionic app which can run on ios, android and browser.
 Your task is to implement [ULA](https://github.com/rabobank-blockchain/universal-ledger-agent) plugins, in order to build your own identity app.

+**Extra challenging!
+This repository isn't maintained, so you'll have to figure out how to update and fix errors that are coming along the way.**

 ## Setup

 - Install [node.js](https://nodejs.org/en/)